LinlinCH/LinlinCH.github.io/_pages/about.md

 ======
 * **2020 - present**

-  <font size=4>Ph.D. student</font>

-  <font size=4>Department of Electronic and Computer Engineering</font>

-  The Hong Kong University of Science and Technology
+  Ph.D. student, Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology

 * **2016 - 2020**

-  Bachelor of Engineer

-  School of Optical and Electronic Information

-  Huazhong University of Science and Technology
+  Bachelor of Engineer, School of Optical and Electronic Information, Huazhong University of Science and Technology

 Teaching Assitant
 ======